buerki/SubString/README.txt

 3) it is strongly recommended that n-gram lists do not contain n-grams across sentence boundaries
 4) input lists must be of the format n<>gram<>	0[	0]
    that is, the words of the n-grams are separated by '<>' then a tab follows, then the FREQUENCY COUNT.
 Optionally, a tab and possibly some more information may follow.
 This additional information could be document counts or measures of association strength.
-It is important to note that only the first number after the n-gram (i.e. the frequency) is consolidated.
-All following information is merely copied from the source lists to the output lists.
+It is important to note that only the first number after the n-gram (which is assumed to be the frequency) is consolidated and will appear in the consolidated output list.
+The only exception to this is if the -d option (see below) is active, in which case it is assumed that the number following the frequency is a document count (i.e. a count of the number of documents in which the n-gram appears) and it will appear in the output list.

 To convert lists into the required input format use listconv.sh as described above.